-Mr. Dimitrios Filippou is the Vice Chairman of the Board of FAGE Greece since December 2016 and was the Chairman of the Board of Directors of FAGE Greece from December 2012 to December 2016.
-He currently holds the positions of Chairman of the Board of Directors and Chief Executive Officer of HQF and Chairman of the Board and Chief Executive Officer of Vis.
+Mr. Dimitrios Filippou is a non-executive Director of FAGE Greece.
+He was the Vice Chairman of the Board of Directors of FAGE Greece from December 2016 to October 2019 and was the Chairman of the Board of Directors of FAGE Greece from December 2012 to December 2016.
+He currently holds the positions of Chairman of the Board of Directors and Chief Executive Officer of Hellenic Quality Foods S.A. ("HQF") and Chairman of the Board of Directors and Chief Executive Officer of Vis S.A. ("Vis").
 He is the son of Mr. Ioannis Filippou.
 See "Ownership of Share Capital" and "Related Party Transactions".